|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 I stated to Greg, "No matter what happens in the world outside, no matter what happens in the other rooms of the house, you can choose to allow nothing negative to violate your haven.
 If you do this, only positive experiences, at the worst neutral experiences, will happen there."
 Greg spent time thinking on the sanctity of the marriage bed with Sheri.
 Greg wrote the following description of how he planned to implement this technique with his wife:

-On this track we discussed techniques of intimacy discipline.
+In this section, we discussed techniques of intimacy discipline.
 We examined how discipline is control and we described the first of the 2 techniques of intimacy discipline.
-The technique described on this track is a technique for reserving the sanctity of the marriage bed.
+The technique described in this section is a technique for reserving the sanctity of the marriage bed.

-On the next track we will continue our discussion on techniques of intimacy discipline.
+In the next section, we will continue our discussion on techniques of intimacy discipline.
 We will explore one additional technique.
 This technique of intimacy discipline is conflict resolution.
 There are two major areas of conflict resolution.
 The two major areas of conflict resolution are factual conflict resolution and opinion-based conflict resolution.

 Others who bought this Couples Course